PlatONnetwork/platon.py/docs/middleware.rst

 ~~~~~~~~~~~~~~~~~~

 Think of the middleware as being layered in an onion, where you initiate a platon.py request at
-the outermost layer of the onion, and the Platon node (like gplaton or parity) receives and responds
+the outermost layer of the onion, and the Platon node (like node or parity) receives and responds
 to the request inside the innermost layer of the onion.
 Here is a (simplified) diagram:

 .. code-block:: none